ChrisWhealy/DistributedSystemNotes/Lecture 11.md

 Actually, no it hasn't.
 This is because since `Carol` crashed, she does not qualify as a ***correct*** process; therefore, its ok that she didn't deliver the message.

-Now consider this next scenario: as we've mentioned earlier, under the hood, a broadcast message can be implemented as a batched sequence of unicast messages.
-So, with this in mind, let's say that `Alice` wants to send a broadcast message to `Bob` and `Carol`; but as we now know, this will be implemented at two unicast messages batched together into the same  send event.
+Now consider this next scenario: as we've mentioned earlier, under the hood, a broadcast message can be implemented as a sequence of unicast messages.
+So, with this in mind, let's say that `Alice` wants to send a broadcast message to `Bob` and `Carol`; but as we now know, this will be implemented at two unicast messages that conceptually form a single send event.

 So `Alice` sends the first unicast message to `Bob` who delivers it correctly.
 But before `Alice` can send the second unicast message to `Carol`, she crashes.
 This leaves both `Bob` and `Carol` running normally; however, `Bob` received the "broadcast" message but `Carol` did not.

 ![Reliable Broadcast 2](./img/L11%20Reliable%20Broadcast%202.png)

-We could argue here that since `Alice` did successfully send the message to all the participants, so therefore, its nots a true "broadcast" message.
-But this sounds like we're trying to squeeze through a loophole in the definition of the word broadcast.
+We could argue here that since `Alice` did not successfully send the message to ***all*** the participants, it is therefore not a true "broadcast" message.
+But this is unsatisfactory really because it sounds like we're trying to squeeze through a loophole in the definition of the word "broadcast".

 In reality, `Alice` fully intended to send a message to ***all*** participants in the system; therefore, irrespective of the success or failure of this action, the intention was to send a ***broadcast*** message.
 Therefore, this situation is in violation of the specification for a ***reliable broadcast***.